 Skiing and snowboarding are inherently risky sports.
-Big Sky Resort makes this abundantly clear because it’s posted on big signs all over the mountain, printed on the trail maps, and written in fine print on the tickets and waivers that we all sign.
+Big Sky Resort makes this abundantly clear by posting it on big signs all over the mountain, printing it on the trail maps, and writing it in fine print on the tickets and waivers that we all sign.
 The fact that skiing and snowboarding are risky shouldn’t be a surprise to anyone.

 Rocks, trees, cliffs, weather, snowcats, ice, chairlifts, avalanches, other people, and unmarked hazards really do exist.
 If you want to stay safe, be smart while you're on the slopes.

 The follow tips and tricks can help you stay safe while skiing this winter: